benpetrosky/auth0/README.md

  * You can look up establishments in any given area that you want to go to.
  * Once you have added a crawl you can go to the "View All Crawls" page and view the crawl you created.
  * Then you can add your name to the crawl when you click on the crawl
- * On this detail page you can ciew the details of the crawl and also see anyone else that has signed up
+ * On this detail page you can view the details of the crawl and also see anyone else that has signed up
  * If you go to the profile page you can then view every crawl that you have signed up for.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Licensing
+This software is licensed under MIT licensing.

+Copyright (c) 2017 Elan Baharie, Jesse Hoare Evans, Peter Karellas, Benjamin Petrosky